rallyhealth/sbt-git-versioning/README.md

-**git-versioning-sbt-plugin** is an sbt plugin designed to make maintaining a simple, consistent, and accurate [semantic versioning](http://semver.org/spec/v2.0.0.html) scheme with as little manual labor as possible.
+**sbt-git-versioning** is an sbt plugin designed to make maintaining a simple, consistent, and accurate [semantic versioning](http://semver.org/spec/v2.0.0.html) scheme with as little manual labor as possible.

 There are two sbt plugins in this one plugin library: